gsalzet/website_gsalzet/content/authors/admin/_index.md

 email: "g.salzet@gmail.com"
 ---
 # Biography
-I’m a PhD student in bioeconomics modelling.
+I’m a PhD student in forest bioeconomics modelling 🌳.
 My research focuses on the sustainability of forest sector and their interactions with tropical forest dynamics in the context of French Guiana.
 I am also interested in the forests ecosystems services and their evaluation.